TempoQuill/Pokeray-CARVE-2022-09-03/docs/music_commands.md

 # Music Commands

-NOTE: The music contained in `audio/music/new/` is hand-converted from files composed in DefleMask.
+NOTE: The music contained in `audio/music/new/` is hand-converted from files composed on a music tracker only specified on the Rarity prototype.
 Immediately following respective labels within these music files is the necessary upgrades (if any) utilized throughout each file.
-Below that is the creation date of the source DMF (DefleMask file).
+Below that is the creation date of the source files.
 Some of these date as far back as July of 2019 as that was when the idea of Pokemon Ray was first concieved.

 ## **Header Commands**